Jan271001/Project3_Collaboration_and_Competition/Report.md

 ### Critic

-The critic-network is a simple feed-forward network
+The critic-network is a simple feed-forward network.

+Input: The state of the environment + actions of the first agent + actions of the second agent
+Output: Q-value

->Input Layer: 28 Nodes (state size + actions of both agents)
+>Input Layer: 28 Nodes (state size + 2*action size)

 >First Hidden Layer (ReLu): 128 Nodes